Photo of sesame seeds in wooden ladle

 Approximately 1.5 million people in the United States have sesame allergy, according to the National Institutes of Health.
 It’s common among U.S. children with other food allergies, occurring in 17% of this group.
 Severe allergic reactions to sesame are common among children.
 An estimated 20-30% of children will outgrow their sesame allergy.

-Sesame allergy has increased over the years in part due to the growing number of products containing sesame seeds and sesame oil.
+Sesame allergy has also increased over the years in part due to the growing number of products containing sesame seeds and sesame oil.
 These include:

 • foods